-- For them to defeat technical and business liability, manpower is utilized to fill the gap between operations and processes.
+- For them to defeat technical and business liability, manpower utilizes to fill the gap between operations and processes.

 Any change in the process requires a company to hire new employees or train existing employees to map IT systems and business processes.
 Any of these solutions utilize a lot of time and money.
 With any following changes in the process will need hiring or re-training.

 With RPA, you can station virtual workers who work like humans.
 If a change in process is needed, it is always quicker and more affordable than retraining numbers of employees.

 - Humans work an average of 8 hours a day while robots work 24hours without getting tired.